 I am indebted to Brad Birzer, Gleaves Whitney, Ben Lockerd, John Willson and my wife, Barbara Elliott, for their insight into the principles of conservatism taught by Russell Kirk.
 Also, I am grateful to Annette Kirk for her generous advice and for introducing me to friends of Dr. Kirk from across the country.

-What inspired you to create the Imaginative Conservative blog?
+What inspired you to create The Imaginative Conservative?

 In 2010 I was rereading Dr. Kirk’s Program for Conservatives and was once again moved by his brilliance and the power of his presentation of conservative principles.
 We had planned a colloquium on the book to be led by Brad Birzer bringing together about 18 colleagues for a one-day discussion followed by a dinner party of the kind Annette and Russell Kirk often hosted.
 There were many other friends we wished could be with us for the discussion, and it came to me that an online forum for traditional conservatives would allow us to continue the Great Conversation that had been interrupted by time and distance.
 My good friend Brad Birzer (who holds the Russell Kirk Chair at Hillsdale College) agreed to be co-editor.
 We asked our friends to join us in this continuing discussion of the Permanent Things.
 We of course would prefer to be enjoying a fine meal, good drinks and pipes or cigars together while we speak of the best of Western Civilization.
 However, since we are spread across the country this electronic community will have to warm our hearts and stimulate our minds.
 We hope that some of the important work of this excellent group of conservative thinkers will continue spreading beyond our small community and play a part in reinvigorating the American Republic.